BisanzLab/LabProtocols/BacterialMedia.md

 Dissolve 2.5g (Sigma 168149) in 50mL water.
 Filter-sterilize (0.2µM) and store at RT to prevent crashing out.
 Heat in waterbath as necessary to (re)dissolve.

 ### Vitamin K (1 mg/mL)
 Dissolve 50mg vitamin k3 (menadione; Sigma M5625) in 50mL 100% ethanol.
+DO NOT FILTER.
 Store at 4˚C protected from light.

 ### Hemin (5 mg/mL)
 Dissolve 50mg hemin (Sigma 51280) in 10mL 1N NaOH.
 Sterilize with 0.2 µM filter.
 Store at 4˚C.